yvelikova/axway-open-docs/content/en/docs/apigw_polref/encryption_xml.md

 You can use *any*
 combination of **Node Locations**, **XPaths**, and the nodes contained in a **Message Attribute** to specify the nodes that are required to be encrypted.
-For more details on how to use these node selectors, see [Locate XML nodes](utility_locate_nodes.htm).

 {{< alert title="Note" color="primary" >}}There is a difference between encrypting the element and encrypting its content.
 When encrypting the element, the entire element is replaced by the `<EncryptedData>` block.
 This is not recommended if you wish to encrypt the SOAP Body.
 If this element is removed from the SOAP message, the message may not be a valid SOAP message.{{< /alert >}}